samueladesoga/samblog/content/posts/geb-and-spock-my-favourites-for-test-automation.md

 +++
 date = "2016-02-29 22:47:57"
-title = "Geb and Spock: My favourites for test automation" draft = "false" categories = ["Agile Delivery", "Technical"] tags = ["BDD", "Test Automation"]
+title = "Geb and Spock: My favourites for test automation" description = "Why Geb and Spock have replaced raw WebDriver and Cucumber as a preferred test automation toolset, with a working example project." draft = "false" categories = ["Agile Delivery", "Technical"] tags = ["BDD", "Test Automation"]